 CO2 emissions have also grown faster than world population.
 On average the amount of CO2 we emit per person has generally increased as less-developed countries industrialize.
 Per capita CO2 emissions have been flat since 2011, but globally we still emit more CO2 per person now than at any other time in history.

 Nevertheless, CO2 emissions grew more slowly than the world economy.
 We are increasingly efficient in the sense that we emit less and less CO2 for every dollar of goods and services we produce.
-According to World Bank data the emissions intensity of CO2 has fallen more than 93% since 1960.
-That means we produce around fourteen times as much now for every kilogram of carbon we emit into the atmosphere as we did in 1960.
+According to World Bank data the real emissions intensity of CO2 has fallen 41% since 1960.
+That means we produce almost twice as much now for every kilogram of carbon we emit into the atmosphere as we did in 1960.

 The mean surface temperature of the planet has been rising steadily since the early 1900s.
-The mean surface temperature is roughly 1.0 ºC (1.8 ºF) higher today than in 1900, making this the warmest the planet has been since we began keeping accurate records.
+The mean surface temperature is roughly 1.0ºC (1.8ºF) higher today than in 1900, making this the warmest the planet has been since we began keeping accurate records.
 A recent Intergovernmental Panel on Climate Change report concludes with high confidence that as a result of human activities global warming is likely to reach a dangerous 1.5°C (2.7°F) above pre-industrial levels between 2030 and 2052 with potentially devastating consequences.